DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop5/Part_III.md

          span = (EndDate - BeginDate),
          inverseVar = 1/(span/6)^2)```

 A word about inverse variance: The only thing we know about these types is span.
-How do we get from the begin and end dates to get to a variance estimate?
+How do we get from the beginning and end dates to a variance estimate?
 If you have a Gaussian distribution, roughly 95% of the mass of the curve falls within plus or minus 2 standard deviations of the mean.
 One way to estimate variance is divide span by two standard deviations on either side of the mid point.
 That would mean dividing Span by 4.
 But 99% of the observations under the curve is covered by 3 standard deviations.
 Then the estimate of variance is the span/6 standard deviations.